dirkdebeer1-hub/payroll-app/replit.md

 **Exceptions Only:**
 - Large headings may use `text-sm font-medium`, `text-lg font-medium` or `text-xl font-medium`
-- Very small supplementary text may remain `text-xs font-medium`
+- Very small supplementary text may remain `text-xs-13 font-medium`

 This ensures complete visual consistency and professional corporate density across the entire payroll management system, matching the compact sidebar navigation styling.